jpoulin587/09-readme-generator/readme.md

 ## Instillation
-You can activate this app by undefined
+You can activate this app by running "npm init" and loading the packages needed to make it run.

 ## Usage
-You can make use of this app by following these directions:  Type "node index" and andwer the questions.
+You can make use of this app by following these directions:  Type "node index" and answering the questions.
+The more complete the questions the better your end product will be.

 ## Contributing
 You can find this project on GitHub at the following link: